XTB UK Review

 Education

-XTB has put together a variety of educational content in various formats to help different levels of investors, whether beginner or advanced trader.
+XTB has put together a variety of educational content in various formats to help different levels of investors, whether you’re a beginner or an advanced trader.
+The educational and research material has ramped up in the past year, thanks to a partnership with Blackrock aimed at boosting education about ETFs, which are less well-known in the U.K. than in other countries.

-I found the course offerings to be very in-depth, with a video course on trading mindset coming in around two hours long.
+XTB offers ebooks and courses even to users with a demo account.
+I found the offerings to be very in-depth, with a video course on trading strategies coming in around 1.5 hours long.
 There is also a five-module course aimed at beginners called Trading Basics, which talks through terms such as ‘long’ and ‘short’.
-These courses are easily accessible on both the mobile app and website.
+These courses are easily accessible on both the mobile app and website whether you have a demo account or a real one.

-When you open an account, you are contacted by WhatsApp and email by a dedicated account manager ready to answer any questions you have.
+When you open an account with XTB, you are contacted by WhatsApp and email by a dedicated account manager ready to answer any questions you have.
 I found this very helpful.
 It’s a great feature for those who open an account and need guidance on what to do next.

 Feature |